 The relevant benchmarks for each asset class are as follows:

-For General Fund and Beach Replenishment Fund (short term component) investments, compare to CPI or other aggregate measure of inflation.
+For General Fund and Beach Replenishment Fund (short-term component) investments, compare to CPI or other aggregate measure of inflation.

-For Beach Replenishment Fund (long term component) investments, compare total return to long term U.S. Treasury Bill (10-Year) yields over the evaluation period.
+For Beach Replenishment Fund (long-term component) investments, compare total return to long term U.S. Treasury Bill (10-Year) yields over the evaluation period.

 Financial Shocks and Disasters

 In the event of a financial shock, terroristic act, or/and disaster, reinvestment and liquidity needs may suddenly change.
-The mayor can allow either the Investment Committee chair or the Committee as a whole to work with the Investment Manager to temporarily alter the investment plan to preserve assets or/and increase liquidity.
+The Mayor can allow either the Investment Committee chair or the Committee as a whole to work with the Investment Manager to temporarily alter the investment plan to preserve assets or/and increase liquidity.
 This power will be granted until the next council meeting.

 Internal Controls

 Internal controls.
-The Financial Officer shall establish a system of internal controls, which shall be documented in writing.
+The Town Manager shall establish a system of internal controls, which shall be documented in writing.
 The internal controls shall be reviewed by the Investment Committee and the independent auditor.
 The controls shall be designed to prevent the loss of public funds arising from fraud, employee error, misrepresentation by third parties, unanticipated changes in financial markets, or imprudent actions by employees and officers of the Town of Dewey Beach.

 Living Document